-Murals don’t need to be confined to a single space or wall of a room.
+Murals for office walls don’t need to be confined to a single space or room.
 This playful and colorful design invites you to keep moving along the halls of this office by wrapping the corner of one wall before stopping.
 This tantalizing peak of what’s just around the corner is a great way to keep people intrigued and moving forward.

 10. Promote Yourself

 If your office sees a lot of clientele and guests, consider creating a mural that plays with the imagery of what you do there.
 This mural from Yeah!
 Burger features not only colorful and playful designs, but also showcases the menu items that you can find at the location.
 This design can work for many different companies, particularly those that produce items that can be rendered in art.

 Many people think that to be inspiring, a mural needs to be bright and bold, regardless of its content.
 This image proves differently, however, by using a black backdrop to some more colorful line drawings.
 The image is just as powerful, but also creates a more subtle look for the room, rather than taking center stage of the interior design.

 Another way to create an image that really breaks and the mold and stands out from the norm is to use only a section of your wall, rather than its entirety.
 This circular image showcases the lifecycle of coffee, but a circular image of any kind placed strategically on a wall will create an illusion that you’re being offered a peek inside the inner workings of the office, rather than simply viewing the art.

 This fun and colorful office mural takes a number of images from the ideal summer of the region its located in, combining them into one dynamic picture.
 The same office wall mural idea can be used successfully by a variety of companies; simply choose a broad theme and pull different icons and imagery that represent it to you to feature on the wall.

 14. Inset Mural Designs